-SummaryA text messaging service known as Text 2 Survive provides minority youth and young adults (aged 13 to 35) in Illinois with accurate information about human immunodeficiency virus/acquired immunodeficiency syndrome (HIV/AIDS) and connects them with sites offering testing and related preventive services.
+SummaryA text messaging service known as Text 2 Survive provides minority youth and young adults (aged 13 to 35) in Illinois with accurate information about HIV/AIDS and connects them with sites offering testing and related preventive services.
 Through the service, cell phone users can receive a list of nearby sites offering free services, get information about upcoming health events, and receive monthly alerts with helpful health tips and information.
+The 2014 implementation of the Affordable Care Act has created a push toward universal use of electronic health tools for better patient outcomes, and Text 2 Survive helps bridge the divide with program features that address the needs of underserved communities in Illinois.
 With a minimal investment of staff time and financial resources, the program has enhanced access to HIV testing and to accurate information about sexual health and HIV.

-See the Description section for information about new program features, including a Web widget and medication reminder alerts (updated May 2012).Suggestive: The evidence consists of post-implementation data on use of various components of the service, along with anecdotal reports from community partners.
+See the Description section for information about new program features, including free individualized Web portals that community-based organizations and local health departments can use to offer free mobile appointment reminders to their patients.
+See the Adoption Considerations section for updated information related to Health Insurance Portability and Accountability Act compliance (updated August 2013).Suggestive: The evidence consists of post-implementation data on use of various components of the service, along with anecdotal reports from community partners.

 Developing OrganizationsCenter for Minority Health Services, Illinois Department of Public Health